Nicola2309/MS3/testing.md

 ### Bugs

 - When clicking at the edges of the plus icon in the add/edit recipe page, which is used to add a new line for ingredients or recipe steps, instead of adding a new input line the user gets at the top of the page.
 The bug is currently unsolved.

 - When Editing a recipe, if the user doesn't select another time the Category of the meal the form considers it empty and asks the user to select the category again.
-This bug is currently unsolved.
+Solved by deleting the disabled option from the edit_recipe page and just prompt for the categories and difficulties to choose, if the category and difficulty  value are not modified the user is not blocked anymore and the recipe has those values unchanged.

 I didn't find any other interesting bug.